-- We will not seek or continue to work where there is a potential or actual conflict of interest unless this is fully disclosed to the effected party(s) and their written consent first obtained.
+- We will not seek or continue to work where there is a potential or actual conflict of interest.

 Agents and contracted third parties in countries where Meridian is not directly represented are expected to comply with this Code in all matters in which they are acting on Meridian’s behalf.
 Local management and all deployed personnel are expected to monitor compliance and to report any significant breach to the Operations Manager.
 In case of uncertainty in interpretation, employees and our contractors including deployed personnel should seek clarification from their line managers and operations managers respectively.

 Meridian expects its employees to conduct themselves in a businesslike manner.
 Drinking, gambling, fighting, swearing, and similar unprofessional activities are strictly prohibited while on ship or in any environment while representing Meridian.
 Meridian expects that employees will perform their duties conscientiously, honestly, and in accordance with the best interests of the company.
 Employees must not use their positions or the knowledge gained as a result of their positions for private or personal advantage.
 Regardless of the circumstances, if employees sense that a course of action they have pursued, are presently pursuing, or are contemplating pursuing may involve them in a conflict of interest with their employer, they should immediately communicate all the facts to the Operations Manager.